dsloyer/ez-kubeadm/README.md

 environment, with a single command.
 Also, to support several clusters, and easy switching between them.

-Why use this project?
+Why use ez-kubeadm?
 Because the steps are clear and simple, removing, as far as possible, all guesswork and risk.
 My interest, beyond taking it as a modest "Infrastructure as Code" personal challenge, was to:
 * Avoid a sometimes fragmented, often confusing, process of deployment via other solutions.